microsoft/VS-Macros/CONTRIBUTING.md

 *Use ```Debug.Assert()``` for checks not needed in retail builds.
 Always include a “message” string in your assert to identify failure conditions.
 Add assertions to document assumptions on non-local program state or parameter values.

 #Code Formatter
-The PPT team regularly runs the [.NET code formatter tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time.
+The Visual Studio Extensibility team regularly runs the [.NET code formatter tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time.